 No-contact forehead thermometers measure the temperature of the body based on the level of thermal radiation being emitted by the skin.
-They measure temperature from a distance to reduce the transmission of any infection.
-However given their unreliability are the risks of eye damage really worth it?
+In theory they measure temperature from a distance to reduce the transmission of any infection.
+However, given their unreliability are the risks of damage to the eyes and pineal gland really worth it?

 Otherwise known as infrared (IR) thermometers, pyrometers, laser thermometers, non-contact thermometers, or temperature guns, these devices are very popular at the moment because they can be used at a distance.
 Teachers and professionals offering services such as osteopathy are using them to read the body temperature of adults and children to detect fevers before they are admitted to the premises.